LispCookbook/cl-cookbook/emacs-ide.md

 ### evaluation VS compilation

 There are a couple of pragmatic differences when choosing between compiling or evaluating.

+However, some implementations like SBCL *always compile* your expressions, *unless explicitely asked otherwise*, even when you write code on the REPL and when you use these shortcuts for evaluation.

-In general, it is better to *compile* top-level forms, for two reasons:
+That being said, in general, it is better to *compile* top-level forms, for two reasons:

 * Compiling a top-level form highlights warnings and errors in the editor, whereas evaluation does not.
 * SLIME keeps track of line-numbers of compiled forms, but when a top-level form is evaluated, the file line number information is lost.
 That's problematic for code navigation afterwards.